elroynoel-ctrl/01-Enterprise-Campus-Network-Foundation/Documentation/Troubleshooting.md

 ---

-## Issue 3 — Trunk Link Not Passing Traffic
+## Issue 3 — The trunk configuration differed btween the connected switches.

 ### Symptom